32,000 sq. foot award-winning facility designed by Doug Garofalo and renovated in 2016 to add the Guida Family Creative Wing.

 Gallery 5 is the first stop when making your way to the second floor of the Art Center.
 It winds down the second-floor hallway and opens up into the Pond and entrance to the Kanter McCormick Gallery.

-The Kanter McCormick Gallery, the largest gallery on the second floor, hosts solo and curated group exhibitions that will provoke and stimulate you.
+Kanter Family Foundation Gallery, the largest gallery on the second floor, hosts solo and curated group exhibitions that will provoke and stimulate you.

 The Jackman Goldwasser Catwalk Gallery overlooks Gallery 1 on the second floor of the Art Center, providing an aerial view of current exhibitions.
 With its large open windows, natural light, the Jackman Goldwasser Catwalk provide natural light for Gallery 1.
 The gallery features an 80-foot projection screen that features work made specially for space.
 The screens can illuminated to be visible both in the building from the catwalk and Gallery 1 as well as from the exterior or visibly only from the building.